Published: August 05, 2022 • Updated: September 30, 2022 • 6 min read

 Humans think faster than they can talk.
 Slow your thinking down to the speed of speech, and bad ideas have nowhere to hide.

 As an aside, Rubber Duck debugging often gives me a surprising morale boost.
-It’s like I’m talking to someone besides the cold computer.
+I feel a little less alone even when talking to an object.

 I start debugging with a summary of what I know, as a sentence: